 Settlement or Other Grounds for Termination

-How many incidents, per URS Rules 16(b), have been recorded by the Provider (i.e., before the Examiner’s Determination is made, it became unnecessary or impossible to continue the URS proceeding for any reason)?
+How many “unnecessary or impossible” incidents per URS Rules 16(b), have been recorded by you ?

 URS Rules 16(b): If, before the Examiner’s Determination is made, it becomes unnecessary or impossible to continue the URS proceeding for any reason, the Examiner shall terminate the proceeding, unless a Party raises justifiable grounds for objection within a period of time to be determined by the Examiner.